FulcanelliR/G-Findit.py/README.md

 # G-Findit.py
 A tool to help locate files for a specific domain (similar to PowerMeta or Metagoofil) using a Google Custom Search API key and extract out specific fields of metadata using Exiftool.
-(Free keys give 100 queries a day, which is enough to search for up to 10 filetypes a day)
+(Free keys give 100 queries a day, which is enough to search for up to 5 filetypes a day set to 10 pages searched.
+The filetypes and number of searched pages can be altered as needed.
+You can also have more than one API key and it will alternate to the next as a failover as extra error handling.
+429 errors means you are out of queries for that day.)

 Document Search and Metadata Extraction Tool